Sean Kirst: In WNY, hundreds of Afghans who helped Americans still await asylum

 “I was lucky to get out alive,” said Andish, who arrived in Buffalo with a single duffel bag.
 He lives now in Niagara County, where he works as a truck driver and aspires to be a journalistic "voice for this generation of young Afghans."

-A spokesperson for the Department of Homeland Security, which oversees that process, said the agency “remains committed to supporting Afghan nationals paroled under Operations Allies Welcome, and we continue to explore opportunities to provide avenues for humanitarian relief.”
-Homeland Security hopes to "provide guidance" to those refugees "as soon as possible."
+A spokesperson for the Department of Homeland Security, which oversees that process, wrote in an email that departmental officials remain "committed to supporting Afghan nationals paroled under Operations Allies Welcome, and we continue to explore opportunities to provide avenues for humanitarian relief.”
+Homeland Security, the spokesperson wrote, hopes to "provide guidance" to those refugees "as soon as possible."

 In Buffalo, that would include Shafiqa and Nasim, parents to young Parasto, who still carry the fear of almost being separated as they left Afghanistan.
-They have also cared for their nephews, 17-year-old Hamed and Mojtaba, since just before their 2021 flight from Kabul.
+They have also cared for their nephews, 17-year-old Hamed and his younger brother Mojtaba, since just before their 2021 flight from Kabul.

 Shafiqa was entirely covered in a burka.
 Taliban soldiers, she said, routinely banged on the windows and asked where they were going.
 “I was terrified to say anything,” she said, though whatever faith she had about refuge at the airport quickly dissolved.